 The sculptures were octagons and circles, and they ranged in diameter from 9 inches to 5 ½ feet.
 They were best seen at night when their white glow was intense.
 I was surprised that the forms maintained a quiet presence during the day.
 Equally unexpected was how the LED lights mimicked the moon’s glow and color.

 Many thanks to Lani Asuncion for the nighttime photos: #’s 6 – 10.

 Two sheets of 300# watercolor paper -- each 30 inches H X 22 inches W at the start of the year

-This is a time-based piece is in different forms: photographs, archival prints and video.
-(Video link under construction.)
+This is a time-based piece is in different forms: photographs, archival prints and video: Click here for the Inside out Video

 Inside Out is a time-based exploration of the different speeds of ‘aging’ resulting from either indoor protection or exposure to outdoor elements.

 Using heavy watercolor paper, I attached one sheet of paper onto the inside of a window frame on a sunny side of the house.
 Outdoors, I installed a second sheet of paper directly below the first, on the ground.
 The elements and natural processes – rain, cold, hail, dust and dirt, intense Texas heat – took their toll on the outdoor paper.
 For a year, I photographed the piece each day.

 The final photograph shows both pieces of paper: the worn outdoor paper is mounted on the pristine, unmarked inside paper, with not even a mark from the shadow of the sun on it.